About Me

 Beyond my work with students, I’ve dedicated over 3,000 hours to community mental health at Interborough Developmental & Consultation Center, supporting primarily Black, Latine/Latinx, multiethnic, and multicultural families and adults with acute needs in Brooklyn.

-At Flatiron Mental Health Counseling, I further developed my expertise in working primarily with women and LGBTQIA+ individuals with various intersectionalities from diverse socioeconomic backgrounds in New York City.
+At Flatiron Mental Health Counseling, I further developed my expertise in working primarily with women and LGBTQIA+ individuals with various intersectional identities in New York City.

-While not working, I enjoy the outdoors, good food, and spending time with my senior dog, Peanut.
+While not working, I enjoy the outdoors, good food, concerts, and cultural events.

 Colorful rainbow-colored wooden corridor with vertical slats arranged in a gradient from yellow to purple.